chicagopython/chipy.org/CONTRIBUTING.md

     ```
     $ git checkout -b BRANCH_NAME
     ```
-4. Make changes to the branch to fix the issue you selected
+4. Make changes to the branch to fix the issue you selected.
 5. Chipy.org uses Pytest, Pylint, and Black to encourage good software development techniques.
 Before you commit and push your changes, run our test suite, linter, and formatter:
     ```
     $ make test